DataTools OptiSource System™

 The Human Touch™ algorithms make sense of information in the same intuitive way a human would.

-Using artificial intelligence, the Human Touch™ algorithms are continually learning addresses and every possible address format.
-With the inclusion of your usual address interpretation methodologies such as intelligent location awareness; fuzzy logic; phonetics; bordering localities etc – DataTools is able to deliver the most advanced address quality solution available.
-This means we deliver up to 10% fewer exceptions, with 10% fewer manual verifications for 10% better data.
+Using advanced machine learning models, the Human Touch™ algorithms are continually learning addresses and every possible address format.
+With the inclusion of your usual address interpretation methodologies such as intelligent location awareness; fuzzy logic; phonetics; bordering localities etc.